Goal of Lab 6:

 [a] context

 Q1: How do the different places of articulation differ with respect to the F2 transitions into the following vowels?
-What causes these differences?
+What causes these differences by place of articulation?

 Q2: Looking specifically at [ada] and [idi], do you notice a difference in the formant transitions?
 What do you think causes this difference?